 Since it's not exactly a household name, here's what you need to know about the condition and what you can do to avoid or even help reverse it.

 What Is Metabolic Syndrome?

-Think of metabolic syndrome as a cluster of risk factors — specifically, high blood pressure, high triglycerides, elevated blood sugar levels, low HDL or "good" cholesterol and abdominal obesity (aka too much fat around the waist) — that can snowball into chronic disease, says Sudipa Sarkar, MD, assistant professor and endocrinologist at Johns Hopkins School of Medicine.
+Think of metabolic syndrome as a cluster of risk factors — specifically, high blood pressure, high triglycerides, elevated blood sugar levels, low HDL or "good" cholesterol and abdominal obesity (aka having too much fat around the waist) — that can snowball into chronic disease, says Sudipa Sarkar, MD, assistant professor and endocrinologist at Johns Hopkins School of Medicine.